 Play-doh pliable, Ginter has operated at centre-back in a four-man defence, in a tournament-winning three-man backline at the 2017 Confederations Cup, and even at right-back in Euro 2016 qualifying and the 2018 UEFA Nations League.
-Throw in his aerial prowess, distribution honed during his early days as a holding midfielder, and threat from set-pieces, and it's hard to ignore comparisons with Spain and Real Madrid staple Sergio Ramos.
+Throw in his aerial prowess, distribution honed during his early days as a holding midfielder, and threat from set-pieces, and it's hard to ignore comparisons with Spain and Paris Saint-Germain veteran Sergio Ramos.
 'Matze' just needs a few tattoos and a beard to complete the look.

 A World Cup and European championship winner with Germany, a seven-time Bundesliga champion, and a recipient of the 1990 Ballon d'Or, Matthäus is inclined to agree.

-"Ginter has become a leader at the back, in a similar way to Ramos at Real," the German football legend told Sport Bild.
+"Ginter has become a leader at the back, in a similar way to Ramos was at Real Madrid," the German football legend told Sport Bild.
 "He doesn't just give instructions to his teammates, but leads them as well.
 That's what Ginter is doing really well at the moment.
 He reminds me of Ramos."

 Did you know?